U+00BF

 On Windows, hold the Alt key and type Alt 0191 or Alt 168 on the numeric keypad, then release Alt.
 Copying the ¿ from this page is quicker and works on any device.

-Does the inverted question mark symbol work everywhere?
+Can I use the inverted question mark symbol in HTML and CSS?

 Related symbols